hmc-cs111-fall2016/what-is-a-DSL/README.md

 After this assignment, you should be able to:

-- Recognize properties of a DSL, and evaluate those properties using common terms.
+- Recognize properties of a DSL and evaluate those properties using common terms.
 - Write in at least two DSLs (ContextFree and Markdown).
 - Use GitHub as a submission system.